coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Inmate Records In Colorado?

 Records of inmates incarcerated in a Colorado Department of Corrections facility are available online through the offender search platform.
-Requestors will be required to provide the inmate’s DOC number, first name, last name, and gender.
+Requestors typically have to provide some details, such as the inmate’s DOC number, first name, last name, and gender.
 Requests for inmate records may also be made by contacting either the Colorado Department of Corrections headquarters or the particular state facility where the inmate is incarcerated.

 Alternatively, interested persons may request inmate records by completing and submitting a General Records Request online form.
-Requestors will be required to provide their name, a return email address, and details of the records requested.
+Requestors are generally required to provide their name, a return email address, and details of the records requested.
 The offender’s name, DOC number, and date of birth may also be provided.

-To obtain copies of an inmate’s medical records, the requestor must submit an Authorization for Use and Disclosure of Health Information or any appropriate medical release form signed by the inmate.
-Submissions should be made via email (for active offender medical records) or email (for history/parole medical records).
+To obtain copies of an inmate’s medical records, requesters may need to submit an Authorization for Use and Disclosure of Health Information or any appropriate medical release form signed by the inmate.
+Submissions should be made via email (for active offender medical records) or via email (for history/parole medical records).

 To access inmate records for individuals incarcerated in any county jail, contact the local sheriff’s office where the jail is located.
 Note that obtaining copies of inmate records may cost a fee.